ARTICLES

 About the Research and the Project

-In addition, the project is being co-funded by IDH.
-As a general approach, the working group will perform a sector mapping to determine and quantify the key areas and relevant product groups, perform due diligence to identify the scale and structure of the wild harvest supply chain, and determine what’s already being done on sustainability and what a preferred outcome looks like (gap analysis).
+The research was being spearheaded by Associate Prof. David Bek, a co-lead of the Sustainable Production and Consumption cluster in the Centre for Business of Society at Coventry University, UK.
+He has a track record of research focusing specifically on sustainability within agri-commodity value chains.
+In addition, the project was being co-funded by the Sustainable Trade Initiative (IDH).
+As a general approach, the working group performed a sector mapping to determine and quantify the key areas and relevant product groups, performed due diligence to identify the scale and structure of the wild harvest supply chain, and determined what was already being done on sustainability and what a preferred outcome would look like (gap analysis).

-All parties are fully committed and look forward to developing a solution to this challenge.
-The project has a timeline of three years with an evaluation of the research at the end of the first year in order to identify a route forward.
+Based on their findings, the project group consulted with the market and major sector stakeholders (including certification schemes) on approaches to bridge the gap and set a roadmap for further implementation.
+All parties were fully committed and looked forward to developing a solution to this challenge.
+The project had a timeline of three years with an evaluation of the research at the end of the first year in order to identify a way forward.

 YOU MAY ALSO LIKE